KedarPanchal/LSPP/README.md

 DIRECTORY                    The directory to list files in.
 If none is specified, then the
                              the current working directory's contents are listed.
 -s, --search=<filename>      The name of the file to search for.
-Only the file and its parent
+Only the files and their
-                             directories will be displayed.
+                             parent directories will be displayed.
--a, --search-all=<filename>  Searches for all files that match the specified regex and lists a
+-r, --regex=<filename>       Searches for all files that match the specified regex and lists a
                              file tree containing only those files.
 -c, --charset=<charset>      The charset to use when displaying the file tree (default: ASCII).
                              Valid values (case-insensitive): BOX, ROUND, TUBE, ASCII.